-(e) Foreign currency translation:
+(h) Foreign currency translation:

-The fair values of foreign currency denominated investments included in the statement of net assets available for benefits are translated into Canadian dollars at year end exchange rate.
+The fair values of foreign currency denominated investments included in the statement of net assets are translated into Canadian dollars at year end exchange rate.
 Gains and losses arising from translations are included in the change in net unrealized gains or loss in investments.